stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 - Also check that the drawing primitive is a triangle strip.

-- Walk through the process of loading and transitioning the image and ensure that the previous/next layouts are correct and that image has the `VK_IMAGE_ASPECT_COLOR_BIT` aspect.
+- Walk through the process of loading and transitioning the image and ensure that the previous/next layouts are correct and that image has the `COLOR` aspect.

 - Check that the image data is being copied to the vertex buffer and not the other way round (yes we really did this!)